PejLab/gene_expr_pred/gene_expr_pred_simulated/README.md

 ## Inputs

 ### input file
-In the data folder there is a file named aFC.txt.
-This file provids allelic fold change for each eQTL.
+In the data folder there is a file named input_sample.txt.
 In this file for each variant in columnn "variant_id" we have the following information:

 - gene_id : gene associated to that variant (required)